TomCoded/beautify/README.md

 ### A Note

 Like most code we try to grow beyond, I simultaneously find this awesome and am embarassed by it.
-You can make amazing images today with simple code, good art, and a modern graphics library behind you.
+I've learned much more about how to write good code since I first put this together.
+You can also make amazing images today with simple code, good art, and a modern graphics library behind you.
 The 500MB g3d library, for example, has a nice photon mapper sample.
 Still, this was a great project to work on and to parallelize.
 I developed this for my graphics class, parallellized it with one other student as the final project for our parallel processing class, and worked on it a bit as part of a graphics independent study.
 After college I continued to pick it up occasionally and do some work on it for fun.